ait-aecid/kyoushi-environment/README.md

 | m1.medium | 2 | 40 GB     | 4 GB |
 | m1.xlarge | 8 | 160 GB     | 16 GB |

 Then go to the bootstrap directory and configure the settings to fit your virtualization provider if necessary, e.g., the router (default: `kyoushi-router`).
-If you are using OVH, you have to make the following changes:
+If you are using a public cloud, you have to make the following changes:
 * Comment out `host_ext_address_index` and `floating_ip_pool` in `inputs` in `bootstrap/terragrunt.hcl`
 * Add `provider_net_uuid` and set it to the Ext-Net ID from the cloud provider in `inputs` in `bootstrap/terragrunt.hcl`
 * Add `access = false` in `inputs.networks.local` in `bootstrap/terragrunt.hcl`